-Flow rate data was determined, using a digital flow meter, at the seven tributaries studied in May and in September 2017.
-Flow ranged from 0.4 feet/second - 1.7 feet/second in the May sampling and from 0.0 feet/second - 0.4 feet/second in September.
-Schimke was the fastest in May and McCormick, being the fastest in September, similar to past years.
+Flow rate data was determined, using a digital flow meter, at the seven tributaries studied in May and in September 2018.
+Flow ranged from 0.2 feet/second - 2.1 feet/second in the May sampling and from 0.5 feet/second - 2.7 feet/second in September.
+Unlike last year, McCormick was the fastest flow in the spring and the fall, along with Glenn Creak.
 The rates of flow varied from each creek and the basic chemistry varied as well.
 Nutrients coming in from the creeks are a concern, as it is a transport from the watershed into Portage Lake.
 Total Phosphorus is graphed below along with flow to see how the flow and TP are connected.

-Graph 19: Tributary Flow Rates - May and September 2013-2017
+Graph 19: Tributary Flow Rates -May and September 2013-2018

 Historically, the graph illustrates that there is a decline in flow rate at the end of the summer versus the beginning of the summer.
 Typically, higher flows in spring will increase nutrient inputs in the spring and they decrease in the fall.
 This is standardly due to snow melt and spring rain.
-Generally speaking, the tributaries had less flow in September 2017 than previous years.
+2018 had higher flow rates than previous years, likely attributed from late summer rain events.